.st0{fill:#FFFFFF;}

 Delivery

-There are so many tools available to deliver your microcredentials content.
+There are many tools available to deliver your microcredentials content.
 The best policy is to adopt a mix and match approach, where you offer different types of content, based on the topic and the depth you wish to go into.

 A lecture or seminar component gives your participant the opportunity to learn about the latest trends or research in your field.
 This could be delivered online or offline, face-to-face or via web conferencing tools such as BigBlueButton or Zoom.